louiscollinsjr/udacity-catalog/README.md

 Some the front end does not function, non-funcitoning buttons are diabled.

+##  JSON API data

+All vehicles base on make id @app.route('/maker/<int:maker_id>/transportation/JSON') All vehicle makes in the database: @app.route('/maker/JSON') All vehicles in the database: @app.route('/transportation/JSON')

+## Extranal Sources
+Udacity Fullstack for boilerplate CRUD and facebooklogin MBD Material bootstrap for front end unite gallery for image gallery

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details